syncfusion-content/winui-docs/winui/Kanban/getting-started.md

 ## Populate WinUI Kanban item source

-Here are the steps to render kanban card items using the WinUI Kanban control with the respective `KanbanModel` class:
+Here are the steps to render kanban card items using the WinUI Kanban control with the respective `KanbanModel` class.

-* Create the ViewModel.
+* Create view model.
 * Bind the item source for Kanban.

-### Define the view model
+### Create view model

 Create a view model class to set values for the properties listed in the `KanbanModel` class as shown in the following example code.
 Each `KanbanModel` instance represents a card in the Kanban control.

-{% highlight c# %}
+{% highlight c# tabtitle="ViewModel.cs" %}

 public class ViewModel
 {